Legacy of Kain: Soul Reaver 1 & 2 Remastered

 Legacy of Kain: Soul Reaver 1 & 2 Remastered is a 2024 action-adventure video game compilation developed and published by Aspyr.
 It contains remastered versions of Legacy of Kain: Soul Reaver (1999) and Soul Reaver 2 (2001), entries in the Legacy of Kain series originally developed by Crystal Dynamics.
 It was released on December 10, 2024, to coincide with the 25th anniversary of Soul Reaver, and received generally positive reviews from critics.
+It was followed up in 2026 by Legacy of Kain: Defiance Remastered.

 Gameplay

 Soul Reaver 1 & 2 Remastered comprises the second and third games in the Legacy of Kain series, both of which follow the story of Raziel, a vampire who is executed and resurrected as a wraith to take revenge on his master, Kain.
 The remastered collection includes new features such as toggleable high-fidelity graphics, a modern control scheme, improved camera controls, a map and compass, an overview of cut levels, a photo mode, and a day and night cycle which was cut from the original Soul Reaver.